Contents

 Finding an AA Group Near You

-Alcoholics Anonymous meetings are held in many different locations worldwide and are open to anyone affected by alcohol addiction.
-To find an AA meeting near you, visit the Alcoholics Anonymous website.
-You can search for meetings based on your location and view a list of upcoming events there.
+Alcoholics Anonymous meetings are held globally and are open to anyone affected by alcohol use.
+To find an AA meeting near you, visit the Alcoholics Anonymous website, where you can search for meetings by location and view a list of upcoming events.

 At NuView Treatment Center, you can easily look for AA meetings near you.
 Our team of dedicated professionals is here to help individuals in recovery find the resources and support they need to return to living a life free of drug dependence.
 Contact us at (323) 307 - 7997 or email us at info@nuviewtreatment.com to learn more about how we can help you.